-Sometimes you just feel knocked off your feet by a big life change — maybe a death, a divorce, or losing your job at mid-life.
+Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 It’s enough to make you question everything.
-You can feel lost for a while, like the earth is moving beneath you.
-Where are the railings to hold on to?
+You can feel lost for a while, wondering anew who you are and what is your purpose?

-I get all this from firsthand experience.
-That’s how it felt for me when I went through a death in the family.
-And that’s how it has felt for the many people I have helped to make it through those rocky times.
+I understand this from firsthand experience.
+That’s how it felt for me when I went through a death of my father.
+It’s also how I felt during a big career transition.
+And that’s how it has felt for the many people I have helped to make it through those identity-shaking times.

 Strangely, this wasn’t as stressful as it sounds, on the one hand.
 It was like a fascinating sci-fi movie that was waking me up to something so much bigger than myself.
 My dreams, visions, and insights were profound during that time.

 But feeling alone with it was hugely stressful.
-I didn’t know how to relate to my friends or partner for a while.
-Getting basic things done felt like walking through mud.
+I didn’t know how to relate to anyone for a while.

 My Experience Helping Others with Grief and Loss